clux/facemaulers/npcs/silth.md

 Truesight, PP30.
 Weakened the storm giants horde from within.
 Irae could then easily take over even these demigods.
 (Paranoia + Coughing)

-Will rule this place after Irae is done attempting to steer the demonlords towards major cities.
-Will not let them enter the vault.
-Which acts as her lair.
+Will rule [[menzo]] after Irae is done steering the demonlords towards major cities.
-Apathetic about the beast Fryggt and levitating storm giants.
-She entered as a fake storm giant anyway.
-Knows enough druid spells to deceive.
+She was meant to be a defender of the reliquary in halos, but she's better in [[menzo]].
 She tried to cause a distraction near waterdeep (Gulthias tree)

-Will extort them to get something of theirs so she does not call the guards.
-Then will do it anyway.
-If they can't fight their way out, Irae will put them in the Pentachoron.

 PERC: 20+ grace > normal giants
 Posh + annoyed accent.

-She was meant to be a defender of the reliquary in halos, but she's better in [[menzo]].

 ## Hints of polymorph
 Large footsteps has depressed the floors in this hallway.
 Regular sized, but clearly heavier.